logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-5-working-with-variables-and-expressions/using-string-expressions.md

     You are now ready to begin writing your action lines.

-4. In the third column of the TEST CASE line, provide a useful description, such as string ops.
+4.  **Optional:** In the third column of the TEST CASE line, provide a useful description, such as string ops.

 5. Enter the following action lines: